trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ## Setting up accounts {#account-setup}

 {% include tip.html content="Set aside some time to set up accounts as this can be time consuming the first time you set it up.
-After you configure your profiles once you won't have to do this again unless you add a new account.
+After you configure your profiles once, you won't have to do this again unless you add a new account.
 Think of all the time you will save not having to remember and type usernames, passwords, and getting your phone out to type codes etc. This is a huge time saver in the long run.<br><br>
 Prefer a how-to video?
 Watch one [here](https://vimeo.com/372894554) that demonstrates setting up a new OnlyKey<br>[![How-To: Setup Accounts and Customize OnlyKey Preferences](https://i.vimeocdn.com/video/830893143_640.webp)](https://vimeo.com/372894554)" %}

 ### Configure Basic Login Info {#all-about-slots}

-{% include callout.html content="**Enter your PIN -**  After setup you are prompted to enter the PIN you set onto your OnlyKey six button keypad." type="default" %}
+{% include callout.html content="**Enter your PIN -**  After setup, you are prompted to enter the PIN you set onto your OnlyKey six button keypad." type="default" %}

-Now that your OnlyKey is unlocked you see this screen.
+Now that your OnlyKey is unlocked you see this screen:

 {% include image.html file="image31.png" %}